 Our 7 step approach on how to create a content strategy will help you develop stronger content that converts more leads, help you accomplish your goals, and make it easier to find your audiences.

 Step 1.
 Analyze your niche

 The first thing you should do is realize where you stand in the niche.
 It means taking into consideration your strengths and weaknesses, and the value you bring to a specific market.
 In other words, you should conduct a SWOT analysis.

 The SWOT method relies heavily on data, so use your analytics tools and data at full force.
 A complete content audit to aid your marketing strategy is a good place to start.
 Look at factors like bounce rates, new visitors vs. returning visitors, acquisition, and site behavior to detect where there’s potential for improvement.
 It will help you look realistically at where you are now and where you want to be, helping you bridge the two.
 By turning weaknesses into strengths, seizing opportunities, and minimizing threats, you can create more valuable content and get it in front of your target audience.

-Analyzing your competitor's’ content is an essential part when researching how to create a content marketing strategy with some great content editing tools.
+Analyzing both your competitor's’ content is an essential part when researching how to create a content marketing strategy with some great content editing tools.
 On the one hand, their social media profiles can provide useful information about your audience, helping you define which social channels are most popular and discover the most engaging content in your niche.

 On the other hand, they help you gain a valuable insight into your competitor’s content strategy.
 This includes things like how often and what type of content they post, and which social channels they prefer.
 The SEMrush Social Media Tracker helps you analyze your own content performance as well as your competitors’.
 It’s good practice to always compare yourself with your competitors to know where you stand.